Davidon4/Quick-README-Template/README.md

 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

 Here's why:
-* Quick-README is designed for open source libraries, It applies to all languages and package managers
+* Quick-README is designed for all types of libraries, Which it applies to all languages and package managers
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
+* You shouldn't be doing the same tasks over and over like creating a README from scratch :cry:

 I'll be adding more features in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks :heart: :heart:
+Thanks :heart::heart:

 Use the `BLANK_README.md` to get started.